FREQUENTLY ASKED QUESTIONS

 What Types of Businesses Do You Work With?

-Our clients are technology companies, marketing agencies, professional service (law, accounting, and engineering) firms, real estate businesses, healthcare providers, medical device companies, staffing agencies, construction companies, fitness studios, beauty and wellness providers, restaurants, cafés, bars, and other food-related businesses, retail stores, private schools, and nonprofit organizations.
-Our clients range from one-person startups to multinational companies with several hundred employees in the U.S. and they are located as near as down the hall in Smith Tower or as far away as China, Malaysia, and London.
+Our clients are technology companies, marketing agencies, professional service (law, accounting, and engineering) firms, real estate businesses, healthcare providers, medical device companies, nurse and nanny staffing agencies, construction companies, fitness studios, beauty and wellness providers, restaurants, cafés, bars, and other food businesses, retail stores, educational institutions, and nonprofit organizations.
+Our clients range from sole proprietors to multinational companies with several hundred employees in the U.S. and they are located as near as down the street or as far away as China, Malaysia, and London.